raghuveersinghyadav/airplane/index.md

 #it returns series of numbers from 1 to 10
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details see [python official page](https://www.python.org).

-### Jekyll Themes
+### Java

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/raghuveersinghyadav/airplane.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+Java is a very famous programming language.It is used iot.It is used in android app development and many more.

 ### Support or Contact